xiph/rd_tool/README.md

 ======

-Specify the path to the git checkout of thetested codec with the -bindir argument. rd_tool.py expects to find prebuilt binaries of the codec - it will not build the codec automatically.
+Specify the path to the git checkout of thetested codec with the -bindir argument. rd_tool.sh expects to find prebuilt binaries of the codec - it will not build the codec automatically.

 Output files